mirofrankovic/m-profile-project-01/README.md

 inside Modal pop ups for more informations to relevant websites.
 By clicking "want to see more" the button will navigate the user to the gallery.

 **Gallery:** In this section I had a unique opportunity to find a link where I would be able to show the user almost identical image of real Roman emperors created digitally based on original shapes of their statues.
-I used Modal cards and for each emperor I put a link "click here" info link with URL link to find out more about each emperor in that period of time.
+I used Modal cards and for each emperor I put a link "Read more" info link with URL link to find out more about each emperor in that period of time.
 I have used only nine images in this gallery.
 Five emperors called "Good emperors" and 4 emperors "In crissis" althought we know more Roman emperors ruling in third century during this crissis in that time.
 For better visual experience I separated emperors with different color.
 For "Five Goood Emperors" I used amber background image and for emperoros "In crissis" I used ametist color with bacground image.